In This Article

 Click here to learn why Microsoft suggests upgrading your distribution lists to groups in Outlook.

-Your IT team may also need to help properly format and clean your AD data to allow for exclusions.
+Your IT team may also need to help properly format and clean your Microsoft Entra data to allow for exclusions.
 You may choose not to exclude any contacts.

 Excluding contacts allows you to set up filters based on contact attribute fields.
-When you finish importing from Azure AD, employee profiles that match these exclusion filters will not be included in your Staffbase Email contacts.
+When you finish importing from Microsoft Entra ID, employee profiles that match these exclusion filters will not be included in your Employee Email contacts.

 For example, you might want to exclude any employees who are currently on a leave of absence and do not need to receive emails from you until they return.

 To exclude those contacts, you would look for an AD attribute field named "Employee status" and exclude employees who are listed as "Inactive".
-When a contact’s status changes to “Active” again in the AD, they are imported to Staffbase Email in the next daily sync.
+When a contact’s status changes to “Active” again in the Microsoft Entra ID, they are imported to Employee Email in the next daily sync.

-Your organization may use different AD attribute field names or values from the ones in this example.
+Your organization may use different Microsoft Entra ID attribute field names or values from the ones in this example.